What is an endurance or sportive bike?

-The Specialized Roubaix saw a major overhaul in 2017 with the addition of the ‘Future Shock’ front suspension, and that continues into the 2019 bikes (it was even added to other models, such as the Specialized Diverge).
+The Specialized Roubaix saw a major overhaul in 2017 with the addition of the ‘Future Shock’ front suspension, and 2019 that saw another update, with adjustable suspension added to the top models.
 It might be easy to dismiss as a gimmick, but really isn’t one.

 The suspension built into the steerer tube does a great job of improving comfort on really rough surfaces, and also helps to improve handling, as the tyre spends more time in contact with the tarmac around bumpy surfaces.